-While the reduction modulo $p$ of a Shimura variety of Hodge type will not be given by a moduli description, we will have an Abelian variety with additional structure by crystalline Tate-tensors which can be regarded as a replacement for a universal object.
-We briefly recall the notion of crystalline Tate-tensors as presented in \cite{kim}.
+While the reduction modulo $p$ of a Shimura variety of Hodge type will not be given by a moduli description, we will have an Abelian variety with additional structure by crystalline Tate tensors which can be regarded as a replacement for a universal object.
+We briefly recall the notion of crystalline Tate tensors as presented in \cite{Kim:RZ}.